 Workforce Analyst II analyzes and evaluates workforce metrics to improve human resources capacity planning and maximize labor utilization rates.
-Applies analytics models and projections on organizational staffing to enhance forecasting accuracy and improve workforce decision making.
-Being a Workforce Analyst II typically requires a bachelor's degree or its equivalent.
+Utilizes hiring, sourcing, attrition, and productivity metrics to provide actionable insights about the current and future states of a workforce.
+Being a Workforce Analyst II applies predictive models and methods to develop short and long-term forecasts.
+Produces reports and visualizations that provide easy to understand information required for decision making.
+Additionally, Workforce Analyst II typically requires a bachelor's degree or equivalent.
 Typically reports to a manager.
-The Workforce Analyst II contributes to moderately complex aspects of a project.
-Work is generally independent and collaborative in nature.
-To be a Workforce Analyst II typically requires 4 to 7 years of related experience.
+The Workforce Analyst II work is generally independent and collaborative in nature.
+Contributes to moderately complex aspects of a project.
+To be a Workforce Analyst II typically requires 4-7 years of related experience.